clinvar/apidemo/DATA_DOC_VALIDATION.md

 Server responses
 -----------------

-If the data document is invalid, the server response look like:
+If the data document is invalid, the server response may look like:

 ```ruby
 {